Skip to main content

 As a law-enforcement agency, there may be occasions when we do not disclose the use of AI in connection with surveillance and enforcement activity, and this transparency statement should be read subject to that qualification.

-The following tables describe how ASIC is currently using AI, as prescribed by the Digital Transformation Agency:
+The following tables describe how ASIC is currently using AI, as prescribed by the Digital Transformation Agency (DTA):

-The table below demonstrates AI usage and patterns at ASIC.
+The table below describes AI usage at ASIC.

 Analytics for insights